Analysis: With the exercises in Taiwan, Xi tries to save the Pelosi crisis - ExBulletin

 Although China has moved closer to using force in Taiwan, most experts do not believe war is imminent.

-Xi, who has not spoken publicly about Pelosi’s visit but who, as chairman of the Central Military Commission, is effectively the PLA’s commander-in-chief, would be well aware of the risks of action, experts say .
+Mr. Xi, who has not spoken publicly about Ms. Pelosi’s visit but who, as chairman of the Central Military Commission, is effectively the commander-in-chief of the PLA, is said to be well aware of the risks of action, according to experts.

-“China would have hoped that these exercises could somehow stop the worrying trend of the United States, Europe and many other countries becoming more sympathetic to Taiwan,” said Li, the security analyst.
+“China would have hoped that these exercises could somehow stop the worrying trend of the United States, Europe and many other countries becoming more sympathetic to Taiwan,” said security analyst Dr. Li.
 “So far, this effect remains to be seen.
+Reuters

 Sources